 There are severe penalties for driving on a suspended license in Colorado.
 If you are convicted of driving under suspension (DUS), you can face fines, fees and surcharges, plus an extension of your suspension and even possible jail time.
 Needless to say, if you have been charged with driving on a suspended license, you need to take your situation extremely seriously.
-At Tiftickjian Law Firm, P.C., we have experience fighting DUS charges on both sides of the courtroom, and we can use this experience to fight to have your charges dismissed.
+At Tiftickjian Law Firm, P.C., we have experience fighting DUS charges on both sides of the courtroom, and we can use this experience to fight to have your charges dismissed or reduced so that you can move forward in a positive way.

 Understanding Your Colorado DUS Charge